JMuckian94/Allstar-Gyms-MS1/README.md

 I went with a design that aims to empower the potential gym user, to invoke strong emotions of confidence and inner strength.
 I want potential customer to view this website as a portal to becoming the best they can be.
 This requires a blend of strong dark colors blended with bright striking ones to add a visual flair.

+#### Fonts

+For fonts I browsed Google Fonts for a good strong title and heading font as well as a font suited for detailed information.
+I chose "Bebas Neue" for my strong title font as I felt it gives headlines a punchy look.
+This pairs well with "Roboto" which I used for all paragraph text.
+Roboto is easily legible and should aid with accessibility.